-Need a R1000 loan?
-Be smart - apply for a loan through MyLoan to get offers from many lenders.
-Choose the best loan option available - with no obligations or hidden costs.
+Do you need a R1000 loan?
+Be smart - apply for a loan through Myloan and get banks to compete for your loan.
+Choose the best R1000 loan option to continue with.
+Apply safely with MyLoan with no obligations or hidden costs.

-What are the requirements for a 1000 rand loan in South Africa?
+Applying for a R1000 loan in South Africa

-If you want to apply for a personal loan, you will need the following details:
+If you want to apply for a short-term loan, you will need the following details:

 - A clear copy of your ID document